(Click picture or caption to enlarge.)

 • Developmental editing—

-Before it's a book, it's an idea, a set of notes, an outline, a bunch of pages.
-Developmental editing takes it from these beginnings to a completed manuscript, with special attention to the project's
+Before it's a book, it's an idea, a set of notes, an outline, a bunch of pages.>

 -structure